centifanto/centifanto.github.io/_posts/2023-04-12-Why and how I use Obsidian.md

 ---
 In my [previous post](/posts/My-comprehensive-note-management-systems-research/), I detailed all the research I have done over the last decade regarding note management systems.
 I have listed all the issues I found with them, and concluded in my choice of using [Obsidian](https://obsidian.md).
 This post will detail all the massive benefits of using Obsidian, including my personal workflow and mentality of PKM (Personal Knowledge Management).

-## Here are some high level reasons I chose Obsidian:
+## Here are some high level reasons I chose Obsidian
 First, and most important, is my emphasis on local file control falls right in line with their ethos.
 Retaining ownership of my sensitive notes and hard work in crafting a second brain is super important.
 Obsidian is simply Markdown files, making this effortless.

 On their website, this quote really stands out to me that encapsulates what type of company I would like to support: